 This Quarterly Report on Form 10-Q contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended, which are subject to a number of risks and uncertainties.
-All statements that are not historical facts are forward-looking statements, including statements about our ability to successfully commercialize HEPLISAV-B® and our anticipated level of sales of HEPLISAV-B, our ability to successfully develop and timely obtain regulatory approval of SD-101, DV281 and our other early stage compounds, our business, collaboration and regulatory strategy, our intellectual property position, our product development efforts, our ability to manufacture commercial supply and meet regulatory requirements, the timing of the introduction of our products, uncertainty regarding our capital needs and future operating results and profitability, anticipated sources of funds, as well as our plans, objectives, strategies, expectations and intentions.
+All statements that are not historical facts are forward-looking statements, including statements about our ability to successfully commercialize HEPLISAV-B® and our anticipated market opportunity and level of sales of HEPLISAV-B, our ability to successfully develop and timely obtain regulatory approval of SD-101, DV281 and our other early stage compounds or successfully pursue strategic alternatives for such compounds, our business, collaboration and regulatory strategy, our ability to achieve anticipated cost reductions and whether or not we may incur other material charges not currently contemplated due to events that may occur as a result of, or associated with our restructuring, our intellectual property position, our product development efforts, our ability to manufacture commercial supply and meet regulatory requirements, the timing of the introduction of our products, uncertainty regarding our capital needs and future operating results and profitability, anticipated sources of funds, liquidity and cash needs, as well as our plans, objectives, strategies, expectations and intentions.
 These statements appear throughout this Quarterly Report on Form 10-Q and can be identified by the use of forward-looking language such as "may," "will," "should," "expect," "plan," "anticipate," "believe," "estimate," "predict," "future," or "intend," or the negative of these terms or other variations or comparable terminology.